MandyLCloud/gdtest/generated/process_data_interface.md

 | External | ERKS | INT-ERKS-01 | Data Import from ERKS | *To be confirmed* | In |  *To be confirmed*|
 | External | BRAVO | INT-BRAVO-01 | Data Import from BRAVO | HTTP Request Redirection | In | *To be confirmed* |

-**Note:** Some authentication and encryption methods are marked "To be determined" or left blank, pending further clarification and confirmation based on the specific requirements and capabilities of each external system.
+**Note:** Authentication and encryption methods marked "To be determined" or left blank will be clarified and confirmed based on the specific requirements and capabilities of each external system during the detailed design phase.

-### 3.2.
+## 3.2.
 Interface Specification

-This section provides detailed specifications for each external interface.

-#### 3.2.1.
+### 3.2.1.
 INT-SMIS-01- Data Import from SMIS

 *   **Target System:** Statutory Management Information System (SMIS)
 *   **Interface Type:** Stored Procedure
-*   **In / Out:** In
+*   **In / Out:** In (LSCP receives data from SMIS)
 *   **Frequency:** Daily

+*   **Description:**
-*   **Description:** The LSCP system will utilize stored procedures within the SMIS database to import necessary data.
-The specific data fields for import will be defined during the detailed design phase.
-This interface aims to facilitate data consistency and reduce manual data entry.
+    The LSCP system will periodically import data from SMIS to maintain data consistency and leverage existing building safety information.
+This interface will be implemented by calling stored procedures within the SMIS database from LSCP.
+The specific data fields to be imported will be defined during the detailed design phase to ensure LSCP has access to necessary statutory management information.

-*   **Data Exchange:** Data transfer will occur directly between the databases using stored procedures.
+*   **Data Exchange:**
+    Data will be exchanged directly between the LSCP and SMIS databases using stored procedures.
+This method ensures efficient and secure data transfer within the government network.

+*   **Authentication:**
-*   **Authentication:** The authentication method for accessing the SMIS database is to be determined (e.g., database user credentials, API keys).
+    Authentication for accessing the SMIS database will be determined based on security protocols and may involve database user credentials or API keys.
+Secure access is paramount to protect sensitive data.

-*   **Error Handling:** Stored procedures will incorporate error handling mechanisms to manage potential issues during data transfer and logging.
+*   **Error Handling:**
+    Stored procedures will incorporate robust error handling mechanisms to manage potential issues during data transfer.
+Error logging will be implemented to track and resolve any data import failures.

 *   **Data Mapping:**